1. How do I know if I’m a candidate for LASIK?

 The success of any LASIK procedure depends more on the skills and experience of the surgeon than other surgical procedures.
 A qualified surgeon should meet the following basic criteria: board certification by the American Board of Ophthalmology, with advanced training in cornea and refractive surgery; skills and experience with a prominent ophthalmology practice, having performed thousands of LASIK and refractive surgical procedures; and the ability to help patients understand potential outcomes and complications.
 While the proliferation of LASIK ad campaigns may tempt price-conscious consumers, remember this: LASIK is a lifetime investment.
 Taking the time to research the credentials and experience of the surgeon is important in achieving the best results.

 The procedure takes 5-7 minutes per eye.
 It is done under topical anesthetic drops.
-During IntraLase a laser is used to create a flap and remove a precise amount of corneal tissue.
-After the laser treatment, the flap is laid back into position and kept in place by natural suction, no sutures.
+Using the IntraLase all-laser method, a femtosecond laser is used to create a flap and remove a precise amount of corneal tissue.
+After that, an excimer laser treats the cornea, and the flap is laid back into position and kept in place by natural suction – no sutures.
 Eye drops are used and plastic shields are placed over the eyes to protect them until the following day.
 Results are almost immediate, with minimum discomfort during the first 24-hour period.

 The cornea is easily numbed with eye drops during the procedure.
 Most patients say they have little to no discomfort both during and after LASIK.

 6. What about recovery?

 Recovery is fast.
 The first couple of hours after surgery, the eye feels somewhat irritated, with a burning sensation and some tearing.
 Vision is typically blurry during this time.
 Most patients nap for a couple of hours to rest the eyes.
 After several hours, the irritation goes away and the vision begins to clear.
 The day after surgery, most irritating sensations are completely gone and vision is remarkably clear.